-ABE 023 ABE Health and Nutrition 1 - 9 Credits
+ABE 023 ABE Health and Nutrition 1-9 Credits

-This course is designed for students seeking High School 21 credit, students studying for the GED®exam, and students seeking educational enrichment.
+This course is designed for students seeking High School 21 credit, students studying for the GED® exam, and students seeking educational enrichment.
 Course content emphasizes the importance of knowledge, attitudes, and practices relating to personal health and wellness so the student can make healthy lifestyle choices that support their whole well-being.
 Students will also gain familiarity with evidence-based writing, reading for comprehension, computer/media literacy, as well as math, science, and social studies concepts used in health and nutrition.
 This course is designed to prepare students for a successful transition to college-level courses and to develop the behaviors and values relevant to success in higher education and the labor market.
 Students who successfully complete this course will earn a High School 21 credit in Health; students can earn an additional credit in English if they demonstrate the requisite competencies in reading and writing.
 WAC 180 51-061 CASAS post-test will be given after 45 hours of instruction.
-Prerequisite: CASAS 201 or above.
+Prerequisite: CASAS score 201 or above.
+All students under 19 years of age must have a signed release from the last school they attended.
+Students 16-17 years of age must first be admitted to the College following the Alternative Education Program (AEP) eligibility or Underage Admissions policy, which is available in the High School Programs office.

-ABE 024 ABE General Science
+ABE 024 ABE General Science 1-9 Credits

-This course is designed for students seeking an adult high school diploma through the High School 21 Program, students studying for the GED®exam, and students seeking educational enrichment.
+This course is designed for students seeking an adult high school diploma through the High School 21 Program, students studying for the GED® exam, and students seeking educational enrichment.
 Students will explore foundational topics in biology, chemistry, and ecology; a special focus will be placed on understanding those issues within the context of everyday life.
-Throughout this course students will gain familiarity with evidence-based writing, reading for comprehension, media/computer literacy, and math concepts used in science.
+Throughout this course students will gain familiarity with evidence-based writing, reading for comprehension, media/ computer literacy, and math concepts used in science.
 Students who successfully complete this course will earn a High School 21 lab credit in science; students can earn an additional credit in English if they demonstrate the requisite competencies in reading and writing.
 WAC 180 51-061 CASAS post-test will be given after 45 hours of instruction.
-Prerequisite: CASAS 211 or above.
+Prerequisite: CASAS score 211 or above.
+All students under 19 years of age must have a signed release from the last school they attended.
+Students 16-17 years of age must first be admitted to the College following the Alternative Education Program (AEP) eligibility or Underage Admissions policy, which is available in the High School Programs office.

-ABE 025 ABE English Language Arts
+ABE 025 ABE English Language Arts 1-9 Credits